CARTAvis/carta-protobuf/docs/src/image_fitting.rst

 Image fitting
 -----------------

 Users can fit multiple 2D Gaussian components to the selected file with the image fitting widget.
-Frontend sends :carta:ref:`FITTING_REQUEST` with ``file_id`` and initial values.
+Frontend sends :carta:ref:`FITTING_REQUEST` with ``file_id``, ``region_id``, and initial values.
 Backend fits the current channel and polarization of the file and responds with :carta:ref:`FITTING_RESPONSE`.
 The sequence diagram is shown below:

 .. uml::